 - Artists who can show that they are at a defining moment to achieve growth in their creative and professional careers.

 - Artists who demonstrate a strong and active engagement with, and professional commitment to, their artistic practice.

 - Artists whose work as cultural makers impacts the development of art and culture in a meaningful way.

 - For OtherPeoplesPixels Awards: Artists whose work actively engages with social and/or environmental issues, with an eye towards positive change.

 Applicants must be:

-Submissions are evaluated by a jury of three professional peers from leading cultural institutions in Chicago, as well as representatives from Chicago Artists Coalition and OtherPeoplePixels.
+Submissions are evaluated by a jury of three professional peers from leading cultural institutions in Chicago, as well as representatives from the Chicago Artists Coalition, the Coney Family, and OtherPeoplePixels.

 Applications for MAKER Grant are currently closed.
 Please check back in February 2019 for updated information.
 Information remains on this page for reference only.

 Elizabeth Corr, Manager of Art Partnerships, National Resources Defense Council